mmshad/xray-aws-terraform/README.md

    ```

 4. **Get Connection Details**
-   After deployment, look for the green `vmess://` link in the output.
+   After deployment, look for the green connection link in the output:
+   - For VMESS protocol: `vmess://` link
+   - For VLESS protocol: `vless://` link

    Copy this link to your V2Ray/X-Ray client.

 ## Configuration